victorli2002/SportsBettingDSL/README.md

 ### Strategies

-Strategies are basically just lambdas.
+Strategies are basically just lambdas meant to help you select bets that fit your mood.
 Currently, there are three supported predefined strategies:
 - BetOnHome (game level strategy)
 - BetOnTeamIfHome (game level strategy)
 - BestBets (backend level strategy)